tarikkisija14/NBA-score-predictor/README.md

 │  /api/teamleaders                   │
 │  /api/prediction/predict            │
 └──────┬─────────────────┬────────────┘
-       │ spawn process   │ spawn process
+       │ spawn process   │ HTTP POST
 ┌──────▼──────┐   ┌──────▼──────────────┐
-│ fetch_data  │   │    Predictor.py      │
+│ fetch_data  │   │   FastAPI Service    │
-│    .py      │   │  scikit-learn model  │
+│    .py      │   │   predict_api.py     │
-│  NBA API    │   │  (3 × .pkl files)    │
+│  NBA API    │   │  scikit-learn model  │
 └─────────────┘   └──────────────────────┘
 ```

 The backend acts as a thin orchestration layer.
 For live data it spawns `fetch_data.py`, which handles caching (1-hour TTL for standings/leaders, 60-second TTL for scores) so the NBA API is never hammered on repeated requests.
-Predictions are handled by `Predictor.py`, which loads the trained model files and returns a JSON result.
-All cache files are automatically invalidated and regenerated if they become corrupt.
+Predictions are routed to a dedicated FastAPI microservice that loads the trained model once at startup and keeps it in memory — reducing prediction latency from ~10s to ~100ms.
+All cache files are automatically invalidated and regenerated if they become corrupt or stale.

 ---